ESXi ホストで仮想マシンをパワーオフできない

 4. Connect the vSphere Client or VMware Host Client directly to the ESXi host on which the virtual machine is running.

-5. Right-click the virtual machine and select Power Off .
+5. Right-click the virtual machine and select Power Off.

 If encryption is enabled on a virtual machine, a set of encryption privileges is required, otherwise the virtual machine cannot be powered off.

-The Power off virtual machine using ESXi esxcli command
+Power off virtual machine using esxcli command

-esxcli can be used to locally or remotely power off virtual machines running on ESXi 5.x and later.
+esxcli can be used locally or remotely to power off virtual machines running on ESXi 5.x and later.

 esxcli vm process list